 There is no touch in the singular

-Those moments of “approaching” are only made possible through a movement of separation or "withdrawing" from the other body.
-"Withdrawing" represents the moment of not touching anymore.
-Even so, the moment of bodily contact has passed the traces and imprints remain present in the bodies and the following movements of the performers.
-I asked my performers to keep facing each other while slowly moving away and to engage in the same task they did when being in contact.
-They imagined the other body being close to them and they still felt their movements and imprints of touch while moving apart.
-“The trace of touch shows that touch does not come to an end with the discontinuation of bodily contact.”
-(Brandstetter, et.al., 2013, p.
-71) The movements of my performers slowly faded out the further they moved away from each other, only to start the process of "drawing near” again.
-The dancers find themselves in an interplay of closeness and distance, connection and separation.
-In order to touch again they have to go apart.
-“At the same time, non-touch as drawing near is what enables touch in the first place.”
-(Brandstetter, et.al., 2013, p.
-72) Therefore the moments of approaching and withdrawing from the touch are similarly important as the moments of physical encounters in my work.
+The moments of approaching are made possible through a movement of separation or "withdrawing" from the other body.
+"Withdrawing" represents the moment when touch ceases, but the traces and imprints of touch remain present in the bodies and subsequent movements of the performers.
+I asked my dancers to maintain visual contact while slowly moving away from each other and engaging in the same tasks they performed when in physical contact.
+They imagined the presence of the other body and still felt the movements and imprints of touch as they moved apart.
+As Brandstetter et al. (2013) state, "The trace of touch shows that touch does not come to an end with the discontinuation of bodily contact" (p.
+71).
+The dancers' movements gradually diminished as they moved further apart, only to begin the process of "drawing near" once again.
+The dancers found themselves in an interplay of closeness and distance, connection and separation.
+In order to touch again, they had to create distance.
+"At the same time, non-touch as drawing near is what enables touch in the first place" (Brandstetter et al., 2013, p.
+72).
+Therefore, the moments of approaching and withdrawing from touch are equally significant to the moments of physical encounters in my work.

-One book that deeply influenced our rehearsals as well as my own thinking process throughout was "Politics of Touch" by E. Manning (2007).
-He describes his understanding of the role of the senses and touch in particular.
-It is an attempt to explore of what might happen “if we are willing to direct our thinking toward movement, toward a relational stance that makes it impossible to pin down knowledge but asks us instead to invent.” (p.11) The most striking realization for us in rehearsals was that touch between two people can only happen in the singular-plural.
-As Manning (2007, p.8) describes: “I touch you twice, once in my gesture towards you and once in the experience of feeling your body, my skin against yours.”
-Moreover, does he believe that touch connects bodies intermittently: “touch is an utterance geared toward an-other to whom I have decided to expose myself to, skin to skin.”(p.9) When touching another body, a person receives a response, not necessarily felt or acknowledged through words, but through the return of the touch, initiated by the other person.
-Manning adds: “ with touch I enter (in communication with) you, with you I create the interval between me and you, I am moved by you and I move (with) you, but I do not become you.”(p.11) Through touch one becomes accountable to another and this gesture therefore renders the “subjectivities plural”.
+One book that greatly influenced our rehearsals and my own thought process throughout was "Politics of Touch" by E. Manning (2007).
+Manning explores the role of the senses, particularly touch, and invites us to direct our thinking towards movement and a relational stance that fosters inventiveness rather than fixed knowledge (p.11).
+A significant realization for us during rehearsals was that touch between two people can only occur in the singular-plural.
+As Manning describes, "I touch you twice, once in my gesture towards you and once in the experience of feeling your body, my skin against yours" (p.8).
+Furthermore, Manning believes that touch connects bodies intermittently, stating that "touch is an utterance geared toward an-other to whom I have decided to expose myself to, skin to skin" (p.9).
+When one touches another's body, they receive a response not necessarily conveyed through words, but through the return of touch initiated by the other person.
+Manning adds, "with touch I enter (in communication with) you, with you I create the interval between me and you, I am moved by you and I move (with) you, but I do not become you" (p.11).
+Through touch, one becomes accountable to another, resulting in the pluralization of subjectivities.

-"Touching our bodies, gesture toward each other and themselves each time challenging and perhaps deforming the body-politic, questioning the boundaries of what it means to touch and be touched to live together to live apart to belong to communicate to exclude.
+"Touching our bodies, gesture toward each other and themselves each time challenging and perhaps deforming the body-politic, questioning the boundaries of what it means to touch and be touched, to live together, to live apart, to belong, to communicate, to exclude.

 There is no touch in the singular.
 To touch is always to touch something, someone's.
-I touch not by accident, but with a determination to fee you, to reach you, to be affected by you.
-Touch implies a transitive verb, it implies that I can that I will reach toward you and allow the texture of your body to make an imprint on mine.
+I touch not by accident, but with a determination to feel you, to reach you, to be affected by you.
+Touch implies a transitive verb, it implies that I can, that I will reach toward you and allow the texture of your body to make an imprint on mine.
 Touch produces an event.

 Touching you, I propose to you to receive, to touch.
-To touch Is not to manipulate.
+To touch is not to manipulate.
 I cannot force you to touch.
-I can coerce you, I can take your body against your will, but I cannot evoke purposefully, in you, the response to my reaching towards you.
+I can coerce you, I can take your body against your will, but I cannot purposefully evoke in you the response to my reaching towards you.
 To touch is to tender, to be tender, to reach out tenderly.

-Perhaps, this tendering is always, in some sense, a violence: it does violence to my subjectivity to the idea that I am One.
+Perhaps, this tendering is always, in some sense, a violence: it does violence to my subjectivity, to the idea that I am One.
 I cannot affect you violently: I affect us.

 To touch is to gently encounter a surface.

-To touch is to feel the limits of my contours
+To touch is to feel the limits of my contours.

-To touch is to expand these contours
+To touch is to expand these contours.

-To touch is to share”
+To touch is to share."